yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 ### Partitioned without a backup SLA

-With the following we have a partitioned (2 partitions) data grid without backups SLA example where both instances are provisioned into the `HostA`:
+With the following `sla.xml` we have a partitioned (2 partitions) data grid without backups SLA example where both instances are provisioned into the `HostA`:
 {% highlight xml %}
 <os-sla:sla>
         <os-sla:instance-SLAs>